-The Pyramid Texts are the oldest religious texts in the world (some scholars cite the Sumerian Epic of Gilgamesh as the oldest, though it is debatable whether the Epic of Gilgamesh is a religious text).
-They comprise the texts which were inscribed on the sarcophogi and walls of the pyramids at Saqqara in the 5th and 6th Dynasties of the Old Kingdom (2465-2150 BCE).
+The Pyramid Texts are the oldest religious writings in the world and make up the principal funerary literature of ancient Egypt.
+They comprise the texts which were inscribed on the sarcophogi and walls of the pyramids at Saqqara in the 5th and 6th Dynasties of the Old Kingdom (2613-2181 BCE).
 The texts were reserved for the soul of the deceased pharaoh by his scribes and priests and were a series of spells and incantations designed to free the soul of the pharaoh from the body and help it ascend toward the heavens.
-The inscriptions also relate myths and religious practices regarding the after-life and the journey of the "ka" (the soul).
-The pyramid texts provide the first written reference to the great god Osiris, king of the dead, and the concept of the judgement of the soul.
+The inscriptions also relate mythical allusions, the names of the gods, and instructions for the deceased regarding the after-life and the journey of the ka (the soul) from the body to eternal life among "the imperishable stars" where he would live with the gods.

 The priests of the Old Kingdom are credited with the creation of these works and inter-textual evidence strongly suggests that they did so in order to provide the pharaoh's soul with detailed knowledge of the after-life and how to arrive there safely.
-Some "utterances", which call upon the gods to help and guide, also comfort the soul and assure it that this passage from the body is natural and not to be feared.
-Other "utterances" seem to assure those living (and chanting the words) that the soul has arrived safely: "He hath gone up into the sky and hath found Ra, who standeth up when he draweth nigh unto him.
+Some utterances, which call upon the gods to help and guide, also comfort the soul and assure it that this passage from the body is natural and not to be feared.
+Other utterances seem to assure those living (and chanting the words) that the soul has arrived safely: "He hath gone up into the sky and hath found Ra, who standeth up when he draweth nigh unto him.
 He sitteth down beside him, for Ra suffereth him not to seat himself on the ground, knowing that he is greater than Ra.
 He hath taken his stand with Ra" (Nardo, 115).
+Geraldine Pinch notes:

-The soul, it seems, could fly or run or walk or even row to the Field of Reeds in a ship as this passage indicates: "A ramp to the sky is built for him that he may go up to the sky thereon.
+The soul of the deceased could fly or run or walk or even row to the Field of Reeds in a ship as this passage indicates: "A ramp to the sky is built for him that he may go up to the sky thereon.
 He goeth up upon the smoke of the great exhalation.
 He flieth as a bird and he settleth as a beetle on an empty seat on the ship of Ra… He roweth in the sky in thy ship, O Ra!
 And he cometh to the land in thy ship, O Ra!"